DSSatPitt/katz-python-workshop/README.md

 ## Pre-Workshop Software Drop-in

-* There will be drop-in hours to help participants configure their laptops with the [Anaconda Python distribution](https://www.continuum.io/downloads?gclid=CP_z-M_39tICFUiHswodEbEMCA) on the morning of **Thursday March 30th** from *9am to 11am* in the Digital Scholarship Commons.
+* There will be drop-in hours to help participants configure their laptops with the [Anaconda Python distribution](https://www.continuum.io/downloads?gclid=CP_z-M_39tICFUiHswodEbEMCA) on the mornings of **Wednesday March 29th** and **Thursday March 30th** from *9am to 11am* in the Digital Scholarship Commons.

 ## Day One (March 31st)